130GeV gamma-ray line through axion conversion: Introduction

-In this work, we focus on the axion-photon conversion as a source of the $\gamma$-ray lines.
-We propose here a scenario that mono-energetic axions are produced by annihilations or decays of DM, and changed to photons through the Primakoff effect under external Galactic magnetic fields~\cite{Pirmakoff:1951pj, Sikivie:1983ip}.
-The axion-photon conversion and their oscillating propagation in our galaxy have been studied in Refs.~\cite{Hooper:2007bq, Roncadelli:2008zz, Fairbairn:2009zi, DeAngelis:2008sk,Bassan:2010ya, Meyer:2013pny} in detail.
-In this paper we discuss both the conventional QCD axion and very light pseudo-scalar particles which interact with photons.
-The latter is called axion-like particles (ALPs).
-The symbol $a$ in this work refers to both conventional axions and ALPs.
+In this work, we focus on the axion-photon conversion as a source of the $\gamma$-ray excess.
+We propose a scenario as follows: energetic axions are produced at the Galactic center, and the axions convert into $\gamma$-ray lines through the Primakoff effect in an external Galactic magnetic field~\cite{Pirmakoff:1951pj, Sikivie:1983ip}.
+The axion-photon conversion and their oscillating propagation in our Galaxy have been extensively studied~\cite{Hooper:2007bq, Roncadelli:2008zz, DeAngelis:2008sk, Fairbairn:2009zi, Bassan:2010ya, Meyer:2013pny}.
+We discuss both the conventional QCD axions and very light pseudoscalar particles that interact with electromagnetic field.
+The latter are called axionlike particles (ALPs).
+The symbol a in this work refers to both conventional axions and ALPs.
 (See also Refs.~\cite{Conlon:2013txa, Higaki:2013qka, Tashiro:2013yea} for cosmological applications.)

 This work is organized as follows.
-First we briefly review the axion-photon conversion and calculate its probability implementing information from {\em Fermi} satellite.
-Then, in order to account for the measured $\gamma$-ray signals with the axion-photon conversion, we fit the axion production cross section or the decay rate of the DM.
-In Sec.~\ref{sec:models}, as an example we discuss supersymmetric axion models in which the 130GeV $\gamma$-ray lines can be fitted.
-Finally Sec.~\ref{sec:summary} is devoted to summaries and discussions.
+First, we briefly review the axion-photon conversion and evaluate its probability.
+Then, we evaluate the axion production cross section and the decay rate of dark matter to fit the $\gamma$-ray excess.
+In Sec.~\ref{sec:models}, as an illustrative example, we discuss supersymmetric axion models in which the 130 GeV $\gamma$-ray lines can be fitted.
+Finally, Sec.~\ref{sec:summary} is devoted to summary and discussion.

-\section{Axion-photon conversion and its application to the 130GeV $\gamma$}
+\section{Axion-photon conversion and its application to the 130 GeV $\gamma$}

-We consider scenarios that axions are produced by annihilations or decays of DM at the Galactic center.
-Then the axions are converted to photons under an external magnetic field~\cite{Pirmakoff:1951pj} during their trips to the Earth.
-The observed $\gamma$-ray flux $J_\gamma$ is expressed by
+We consider the scenario that energetic axions are produced at the Galactic center and that they convert into $\gamma$ rays in an external magnetic field~\cite{Pirmakoff:1951pj} during their flight to Earth (Fig. 1).
+In this scenario, the observed $\gamma$-ray flux $J_\gamma$ is given by

-where $P_{a \gamma}$ is the conversion probability from an axion $a$ to a photon $\gamma$, and $J_a(E, \theta, \phi)$ is the axion flux with energy $E$, depending on a direction ($\theta, \phi$).
-In this section, we first formulate the conversion rate $P_{a \gamma}$ in the current setup.
-Next we briefly introduce general processes of annihilations and decays for the axion production, and then we show required partial cross sections or decay rates for the axion production by fitting the observed 130GeV $\gamma$-ray flux.
+where $P_{a \gamma}$ is the conversion probability from an axion a to a photon, and $J_a(E_a, \theta, \phi)$ is the axion flux with energy $E_a$, depending on a direction ($\theta, \phi$).
+In this section, we briefly review the conversion probability and write it in a convenient form.
+Next, we discuss axion production and derive the axion production cross section and the decay rate for fitting the 130 GeV $\gamma$-ray flux.